BrandonGreenDev/BookExplorer/README.md

 # Book Explorer

-A modern Angular application that demonstrates reactive programming principles through book search and discovery.
+An Angular application that demonstrates reactive programming principles through book search and discovery.
 Built with a reactive-first approach using RxJS streams, this app showcases efficient API integration, real-time search with intelligent debouncing, and a comprehensive favorites system.
 The application emphasizes user experience through smooth animations, dark/light theming, and responsive design while maintaining clean architecture with standalone components and service-based data management.

 ## Technologies Used

 - **Angular 20**: Latest framework with standalone components and signals
-- **RxJS 7.8**: Reactive programming for search pipeline and state management
+- **RxJS**: Reactive programming for search pipeline and state management
 - **Angular Material**: UI components with comprehensive theming system
 - **GSAP**: Smooth animations and micro-interactions
 - **TypeScript**: Type-safe development with strict mode